OctopusDeploy/docs/docs/infrastructure/environments/index.md

 ### Editing Your Environments

 To edit individual environments, click the overflow menu for that environment.
-From here, it is possible to edit the environment, description, change the [guided failure mode](#guided-failure-mode), enable or disable [dynamic infrastructure](). or delete the environment.
+From here, it is possible to edit the environment, description, change the [guided failure mode](#guided-failure-mode), enable or disable [dynamic infrastructure](#dynamic-infrastructure), or delete the environment.

 ## Guided Failure Mode